Herbert Haseltine: Personal life

-During the time he lived in Paris at the Impasse Raffet (XVIeme Quartier) near the Rue Jasmin, he led a very colourful life.
-Attached to American Embassy, Paris, 1914–1915, Decorated Chevalier Legion of Honor in 1922, he entertained a lot of guests in his beautiful house, which was once depicted in the French Magazine "Maison & Jardin".
+During the time he lived in Paris at the Impasse Raffet (XVIeme Quartier) near the Rue Jasmin, accomplished many things.
+Attached to American Embassy, Paris, 1914–1915, Decorated Chevalier Legion of Honor in 1922, he entertained a lot of guests in his house, which was once depicted in the French Magazine "Maison & Jardin".
 Amongst his guests were Arthur Rubinstein, Cary Grant, Teddy Roosevelt Jr and Charles Lindbergh.
-He also had a lot of contacts to highest Russian Royalty.
+He also had many contacts to highest Russian Royalty.
 His wife, the former Madeleine Keith, was born in England and died in 1979 in Paris.
 The house was subsequently sold to the owner of Paris Match.
 His daughter Helen Heather Haseltine married an Austrian Count by the name of Paul Maria Prosper Toggenburg (b.
 09-04-1904 in Trento, d.02-07-1964 in Ritten, Trentino-Südtirol, Italy) so becoming Gräfin Toggenburg, her descendants live in Italy and Austria now.
 By his son, William Marshall, he has two grandchildren, of which one, Carla, is a well-respected sculptor in her own right.

 Herbert Haseltine died in Paris, in 1962.
 He was buried at the Protestant Cemetery Caius Cestius in Rome, where are also the graves of his parents, of his brothers Stanley Lane, Charles Marshall and his sister Mildred princess Rospigliosi.